jacob-tinston/Nitelife/README.md

 # Nitelife
-> This is a project that was worked on in line with the Codecademy Full-Stack Engineer Course.
+> This is a project that was worked on in line with the Codecademy Full-Stack Engineer Course. </br>
+> Project: Club website

 ## Contents
 * [General info](#general-info)